xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 GitLab SSO with AD, LDAP, SAML, or MFA add-ons in some cases, but because of the special logic required they’re not officially supported and are known not to work on some experiences.

+## Troubleshooting

+If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in the Mattermost [Troubleshooting forum](http://www.mattermost.org/troubleshoot).